 26 January is not a day of celebration for many Australians, particularly for Aboriginal and Torres Strait Islander people.
 It marks the beginning of the invasion, the dispossession of their land, violence, massacres and genocide.
-That is why the day is often called ‘Invasion Day’, ‘Day of Mourning’, ‘Survival Day’ or, since 2006, ‘Aboriginal Sovereignty Day’.
+That is why the day is often called ‘Invasion Day’, ‘Day of Mourning’, ‘Survival Day’ or ‘Aboriginal Sovereignty Day’.

 The fact Australia's "national day" is celebrated on 26 January is a sign that we have never come to terms with the truth about our history.
 What does it say about our country that we celebrate our so-called "national day" on a date that marked the beginning of violent conflict?